agritheory/check_run/docs/configuration.md

 ![Employee doctype detail showing the expanded Salary Details section with new fields for "Mode of Payment", "Bank", and "Bank Account".](./assets/ConfigEmployee.png)

-## Mode of Payment

-The Check Run application adds a new `type` field into the `Mode of Payment` doctype.
-The field helps the application properly process different types of payment methods.

-For any existing or new `Mode of Payment` document, you can specify one of the following options:

-- Cash
-- Bank
-- General
-- Phone
-- Electronic

-Only Modes pf Payment marked as "Electronic" will be included in ACH file generation.
-This should be reserved for methods like "ACH/EFT" or "Employee Direct Deposit".
-ACH files are intended to represent electronic inter-bank transactions.